Ernest Augustus, King of Hanover: National development and trade, the 1848 crisis

 The King supported a postal union and common currency among the German states, but opposed the Prussian-led customs union, the Zollverein, fearing that it would lead to Prussian dominance and the end of Hanover as an independent state.
 Instead, the King supported the Steuerverein, which Hanover and other western German states had formed in 1834.
 When the Steuerverein treaties came up for renewal in 1841, Brunswick pulled out of the union and joined the Zollverein, greatly weakening Hanover's position, especially since Brunswick had enclaves within Hanover.
 Ernest was able to postpone the enclaves' entry into the Zollverein and, when a trade war began, was able to outlast Brunswick.
 In 1845, Brunswick, Hanover and Prussia signed a trade agreement.
 In 1850, Ernest reluctantly permitted Hanover to join the Zollverein, though the entry was on favourable terms.
-Ernest's forebodings about Prussia were warranted; in 1866, fifteen years after his death, Hanover chose the Austrian side in the Austro-Prussian War, was defeated and was annexed by Prussia.
+Ernest's forebodings about Prussia were warranted.
+In 1866, fifteen years after his death, Hanover chose the side of the Austrian Empire in the Austro-Prussian War and was defeated and annexed by Prussia.

-Hanover was little affected by the revolutions of 1848; a few small disturbances were put down by the cavalry without bloodshed.
+Hanover was little affected by the revolutions of 1848.
+A few small disturbances were put down by the cavalry without bloodshed.
 When agitators arrived from Berlin at the end of May 1848 and there were demonstrations outside the King's palace, Ernest sent out the Prime Minister.
 The Prime Minister warned that, if the demonstrators made any inappropriate demands on the King, Ernest would pack up his things and leave for Britain, taking the Crown Prince with him.
 This would leave the country at the mercy of expansionist Prussia and the threat put an end to the agitation.
 Afterwards, the King granted a new constitution, somewhat more liberal than the 1819 document.